boldflight/BibleConverter/test_EPUB/output/Ecclesiastes.md

 and do not stop working until the evening;
 for you do not know which activity will succeed — whether this one or that one, or whether both will prosper equally.

+### Life Should Be Enjoyed Because Death is Inevitable

 [7] Light is sweet,
 and it is pleasant for a person to see the sun.
 [8] So, if a man lives many years, let him rejoice in them all, but let him remember that the days of darkness will be many—all that is about to come is obscure.

+### Enjoy Life to the Fullest under the Fear of God

 [9] Rejoice, young man, while you are young, and let your heart cheer you in the days of your youth.
 Follow the impulses of your heart and the desires of your eyes,